 The evaluation may include the following:

-- Visits to both parents home;
+- Visits to both of the parent’s homes;

 - Psychological testing of both parents and children;